Gregory Baltoro 65 and Deva 60

 One side pocket consists of a zip-out bottle holder canted at an angle to easily grab or replace a bottle in it while wearing the pack.
 I like the elasticized, retractable attachment on the left shoulder strap for briefly stashing sunglasses or poles.
 The two side compression straps wrap around the entire pack bag to attach large gear like snowshoes or maximize load compression, plus there are two straps and shock cords for ice axes and trekking poles.
 An included custom rain cover stashes in the zippered pocket under the lid.

 Plan your next great backpacking trip in Yosemite, Grand Teton, and other parks using my expert e-guides.

 GREGORY Baltoro 65 and Deva 60

 This is certainly not a pack for someone who wants to travel light, and the assortment of pockets will seem like overkill to a committed ultralighter.
 Plus, the industry’s full shift to lightweight and ultralight gear has transformed packs built for big loads into a niche market.
 But if your destiny routinely involves loads of 40 pounds or more, and you need a high level of organization and features, this is arguably the best pack on the market for that job.

-BUY IT NOW You can support my work on this blog by clicking any of these links to buy a Gregory Baltoro 65 or other sizes at backcountry.com, moosejaw.com, ems.com, or rei.com, or a Deva 60 or other sizes at backcountry.com, moosejaw.com, ems.com, or rei.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to buy a Gregory Baltoro 65 or other sizes at backcountry.com, moosejaw.com, or ems.com, or a Deva 60 or other sizes at backcountry.com, moosejaw.com, or ems.com.